Dust Mite Protectors - Care, Washing and Maintenance

 Can dust mite protectors be machine washed?

-Should I use a specific detergent for dust mite protectors?
+Should I use a specific detergent?

 Can I dry dust mite protectors in a dryer?